 Online payment options to make your store profitable

 These days, your business needs to have the right mix of online payment options for consumers shopping the web or scheduling recurring payments with you online.
 Well-known options like PayPal have become a staple for online stores, but it’s important to realize that there are other options available.
-Read on for several online payment options you may want to consider to help make your online store a booming business.
+Read on for several online credit card payment options you may want to consider to help make your ecommerce store a booming business.

 If you accept payments online, PayPal is worth considering due to the sheer volume of transactions they process and the overall customer trust in the payment format.
 Consider these statistics from July 2015 research from Boston Retail Partners: